The Variety of Integrable Killing Tensors on the 3-Sphere

-The last statement now follows from \eqref{eq:ddet} and the equivalence of $\operatorname{rank}M=1$ and $\Adj M=0$ for $3\times3$-matrices. \end{proof} \begin{remark} Under the natural $S_4$-action on $\PV$, all rank one singular points are equivalent.
-This means that the singularieties $V_{\pm\alpha}$ are all mapped to a single point $V$ in the quotient $\PV/S_4$.
-The same holds for the skew symmetric singular points, which are mapped to a single point $C\in\PV/S_4$. \end{remark} We now compute the isokernel spaces in $\PV$.
-To find all matrices $M\in\AV$ annihilating a given vector $\vec n\in\R^3$, we consider the equation $M\vec n=0$ as an equation in $M$ for a fixed $\vec n=(n_1,n_2,n_3)$, where $M$ is of the form $M=\Delta+T$ with
+\begin{Remark} Under the natural $S_4$-action on $\PV$, all rank one singular points are equivalent.
+This means that the singularities $V_{\pm\alpha}$ are all mapped to a single point~$V$ in the quotient~$\PV/S_4$.
+The same holds for the skew symmetric singular points, which are mapped to a single point~$C\in\PV/S_4$. \end{Remark}